Extract Values from an Excel File Based on Row and Column Identifiers

 A regex pattern to identify row labels.
 Used only if

-does not fully capture all row labels.
-(Example:".*_row$"
+row_identifiersdoes not fully capture all row labels.
+(Example:".*_row$").- col_pattern

 A regex pattern to identify column labels.
 Used only if

-does not fully capture all column labels.
-(Example:".*_col$"
+col_identifiersdoes not fully capture all column labels.
+(Example:".*_col$").- row_identifiers

 A character vector of row label identifiers.
 If provided, takes precedence over